Define Uniform Motion | What is uniform motion?

 what is the uniform motion formula?

-The formula for uniform motion is d = rtd is the distancer is the ratet is the time
+The formula for such motion is d = rtd is the distancer is the ratet is the time

 Why uniform circular motion is accelerated?